 You must consider all circumstances which you have become aware of during the compliance check.
 If appropriate, consider whether you need to further clarify anything you have become aware of to ascertain whether this would constitute a special circumstance.

-In most cases you will conclude that there are no special circumstances, and you must make a note of the reasons for that decision on the PDAC or case records.
+In most cases you will conclude that there are no special circumstances, and you must make a note of the reasons for that decision on the National Penalty Processing Systems (NPPS) and case records.
 In the case of careless behaviour you should now consider suspension, see CH405050.

-If you do consider that there are special circumstances you must make a submission to TAA, see CH403275.
+If you do consider that there are special circumstances you must make a submission to TALA, see CH403275.